ormesam/splatter.terrain/README.md

 # Splatter
 Simple height based texturing tool for terrain.
 Add your textures, set the height and angle limits, and SPLAT!

+To add to your Unity project go to the Package Manager, click the plus in the top left of the window.
+Select git URL and enter: `https://github.com/ormesam/splatter.git?path=/Assets/Splatter`

 ![Screenshot](https://user-images.githubusercontent.com/8319419/129715874-a294d809-321c-4063-9b01-f14adba01089.PNG)

 ## To Use